snrnats/doc-centre/docfx_project/pro/api/shipments/creating_shipment_groups.md

 * A `shipment` may only be a member of one **open** `shipment_group` at any one time.
 * All `shipments` must be allocated to the same carrier service.

-However, PRO will still create the group if you provide a reference for an invalid shipment, as long as there is at least once valid reference in the request.
+However, PRO still creates the group if you provide a reference for an invalid shipment, as long as there is at least once valid reference in the request.

 Shipment groups cannot share a `custom_reference` with another open shipment group.
 However, you can re-use previous `custom_references` as long as all previous groups that have used that reference are closed. `custom_reference` values must be URL-safe (that is, they cannot contain characters such as `/`, `\`, `?`, `@` unless encoded).